 In the window that opens, you should see something like this.

-Follow all the steps to get your website ready for using OptimizeCheckouts.
+Follow all the steps to get your website ready to use OptimizeCheckouts.

-Only when you have completed the first four steps will you be able to add your product.
+Only when you have completed the first four steps can you add your product.

-If you have done everything correctly in the first four steps, then the Create Your First Product button should be activated.
+If you have completed the first four steps correctly, the Create Your First Product button should be activated.

 Click on the Create Your First Product button.